People always ask, "How did Ella get started with her art?" Well this page shares the journey. But first a few recent milestones...

 RETAIL LOCATION

 Ella debuted her art prints and notecards at local farmers markets and craft fairs at the end of 2021.
 She's been pleasantly overwhelmed with the support of those purchasing her prints and ordering commissions.
-At the end of 2022, Ella moved away from regular farmers markets and is building out a deep online art store.
+At the end of 2022, Ella moved away from regular farmers markets and is building out a deep online art store, plus focusing on her retail locations.

 Any future market appearances will be announced on Instagram @adventuresofellagrace and on Facebook